Last Updated on March 22, 2021 by Julia Wilson

 Laurie and Robert Bobskill proposed the new breed which was accepted by The International Cat Association (TICA) in September 1994 and the munchkin achieved TICA Championship status in May 2003.

 Not all cat councils recognise the Munchkin due to health and welfare concerns (see below).
-Cat clubs who do not accept the breed include the Cat Fanciers Association (CFA), Governing Council of the Cat Fancy (GCCF) and Fédération Internationale Féline (FiFE).
+Cat clubs that do not accept the breed include the Cat Fanciers Association (CFA), Governing Council of the Cat Fancy (GCCF) and Fédération Internationale Féline (FiFE).

 The Munchkin is controversial in the cat world, due to concerns about spinal problems due to the short legs and long spine will cause lordosis (downward dip in the spine).
 This condition also affects short-legged breeds of dog such as the dachshunds.